expo/expo/packages/expo-splash-screen/README.md

 ##### Provide different background colors

-Depending on what iOS version your application is targeting you have to adjust your native project differently to obtain working per-appearance splash screen view.
+Depending on what iOS version your application is targeting, you have to adjust your native project differently to a obtain working per-appearance splash screen view.

 ##### I'm targeting iOS 11+

-You can take advantage of [`named colors`](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/WhatsNewXcode/xcode_9/xcode_9.html) feature in your Xcode project.
+You can take advantage of [`named colors`](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/WhatsNewXcode/xcode_9/xcode_9.html) in your Xcode project.

-1. Create new `Color Set` and customize it's values for different color modes:
+1. Create a new `Color Set` and customize its values for different color modes:
-    - in your `.xcassets` directory (create new `.xcassets` for colors or reuse existing one e.g. with images) create `New Color Set` and name it `SplashScreenBackground`,
+    - in your `.xcassets` directory (either create a new `.xcassets` for colors, or reuse an existing one e.g. with images) create `New Color Set` and name it `SplashScreenBackground`,
     - navigate to `Attributes Inspector` in the right panel and change `Appearance` to `Any, Dark`,
     - select desired color in `Attributes Inspector` in the right panel for each mode.